 Now, check if the function keys are working or not.

-If none of the above-mentioned steps work, you might have to consult a hardware professional to get the keyboard fixed or replaced.
+If none of those mentioned above steps work, you might have to consult a hardware professional to get the keyboard fixed or replaced.

 Read next: Change Function key behavior in Dell laptops.